New products run the risk of being perceived as a ‘passing trend’ so it’s important to maintain sales through store level marketing strategies.

 Approaching the supermarket directly with a product idea in the early phase of development can be a smart move.
 While you may think the product is new and innovative, the retailer may have other ideas which can help you to build a mutually beneficial offering.

 Exclusive product offerings are the holy grail for retailers, but management also needs to understand how the numbers stack up.
-This can involve trialing the product in specific stores or regions or undertaking broader market research to validate consumer demand before rolling the product out nationally.
+This can involve trialling the product in specific stores or regions or undertaking broader market research to validate consumer demand before rolling the product out nationally.
 Just make sure before engaging a third party that agreements are in place regarding any proprietary technology and patents.

 The right pricing